 Most particleboard uses are seen inside the house though.
 Veneer covered particleboard can be used for projects like building closet shelves — projects that won’t be exposed to a lot of moisture that is.
 Veneer covered particle boards don’t require painting and are pretty durable.
 The veneer coverings can hold up for years and years if the veneer is applied well in the first place.

 Veneer coverings come in high-quality materials, making it a highly sought-after material for decorative finishes in wood projects.
 Veneers are created by slicing or peeling logs approximately 0.6mm in thickness.
 Their grain pattern depends on their cutting techniques.

 Veneer’s two faces are usually developed in different grades.
-The veneer face is usually Grade A because it is the face which will be in contact with eyes looking for pleasing wood decoration and the back is usually of a rougher grade C or D. Grades are developed through variable sanding.
+The veneer face is usually Grade A because it is the face that will be in contact with eyes looking for pleasing wood decoration and the back is usually of a rougher grade C or D. Grades are developed through variable sanding.
 And now with the option of designer veneers being available, the options for beautiful particle board coverings are increased too, ranging from earth-tones based on natural veneer species to new unique timber grains and patterns.

 Using particle board with veneer coverings almost has no negative points apart from the fact that the particle board contains formaldehyde.
 This means that working on, and cutting particle board, can create a wood smoke filled with wood particles and can be really dangerous if inhaled.
 Particleboards with veneer coverings should be worked on in well-ventilated areas while wearing a particle mask or other breathing apparatus.